What Shuts You Down & What Turns You On

 Let's get specific.
 Not what should shut you down.
 Not what shuts other people down.
 What shuts you down.

-Get somewhere quiet.
-Grab something to write with.
-And remember: no editing.
 No "this is stupid."
 No "I shouldn't feel this way."
 No "this doesn't matter."
 If it shuts you down, it fucking matters.
 That's all that matters.

 Maybe it's being touched in a certain place before you're ready.
 Maybe it's too much pressure when you need light.
 Maybe it's too light when you need firm.
 Maybe it's being grabbed instead of asked.
 Maybe it's someone's hands moving too fast, too slow, too predictably.